 2. Can you demonstrate how each of the objectives are reflected in the marketing activities?

 If the head of marketing has a good idea of what is required from your campaigns, then it should be easy for them to demonstrate how everything from the design and layout of the website, to the frequency, timing and content of the tweets, are informed by these objectives.

-There's little point in wasting resources and man-hours on SEO campaign projects that aren't specifically tailored to further one or more of your business objectives.
+There's little point in wasting resources and man-hours on SEO campaigns that aren't specifically tailored to further one or more of your business objectives.

 Don't be remiss in your evaluation here either.
 If a business objective is to build a social media following, then tweeting is part of that.
 But how effective is the current twitter strategy?
 How many followers do you have?
 What is their level of engagement?

-3. Are we driving new traffic and increasing our conversion rates?
+3. Are we driving new traffic and increasing conversion rates?

 Yes, often strategies need to take a medium and sometimes long term view, but the person in charge needs to be able to justify SEO related performance at any time, day or night.

 4. Can you prove that conversions are optimized?